1998 Indianapolis Colts season

-The 1998 Indianapolis Colts season was the 46th season for the team in the National Football League and 15th in Indianapolis.
+The 1998 Indianapolis Colts season was the 46th season for the team in the National Football League (NFL) and 15th in Indianapolis.
 The Indianapolis Colts finished the National Football League's 1998 season with a record of 3 wins and 13 losses, and finished fifth in the AFC East division.

-Coming off a 3–13 season the year before, the Colts drafted quarterback Peyton Manning with the first overall pick in the 1998 NFL Draft.
+Coming off a 3–13 season the year before, the Colts drafted quarterback Peyton Manning with the first overall pick in the 1998 NFL draft.
 Manning would mark the beginning of a new era for the Colts, as he would lead them to their second Super Bowl title nine seasons later.

 This season was Marshall Faulk's last with the Colts as he was traded to the St. Louis Rams in the off-season.
 He had his best seasons in St. Louis, helping the Rams to two Super Bowls in 1999 and 2001 and winning the league's MVP in 2000.

 On November 29, the Colts played their first game in Baltimore since the controversial relocation in 1984.

+As previously mentioned, this was Faulk's final year in a Colts uniform and he finished his Indianapolis career in style rushing for 1,319 yards and 6 touchdowns and catching a team leading 86 passes for 908 yards and 4 touchdowns leading the entire NFL in total yards from scrimmage with 2,227 (beating out 2nd-place finisher and league MVP Terrell Davis by just two yards).
+Another bright spot was rookie quarterback Peyton Manning who passed for 3,739 yards and 26 touchdowns, but he also led the NFL in interceptions thrown with 28.
+Although the Colts only matched their 3–13 record from the preceding season, seven of those losses were by seven points or fewer.
+The Colts did not win a single game on the road.
+After the season, Craig Heyward retired.